xta0/xta0.me/_posts/2025-02-10-GenAI-Stable-Diffusion-Fine-Tune-3.md

     num_inference_steps = 50
 ).images[0]
 ```
-Here we use the raw resized image to both the initial diffusion image and the ControlNet start image (`control_image`).
+Here we use the raw resized image as both the initial diffusion image and the ControlNet start image (`control_image`).
 The strength controls the influence of ControlNet on the denoising process.

 Let's use this prompt to compare the results between the generated raw image and the refined the image: